Supporting Trauma-Informed Community Networks

-FACT grants will support emerging and existing system wide Trauma-Informed Community Networks (TICNs) across Virginia.
+FACT is the only state level entity that supports emerging and existing system wide Trauma-Informed Community Networks (TICNs) across Virginia.

 Virginia has taken the lead nationally in developing a statewide movement to align science, practice and policy to advance health and equity across communities and reduce and mitigate the impact of trauma and adversity experienced by thousands of citizens across the Commonwealth.
 The movement, which is primarily driven by local and regionally-based Trauma-Informed Community Networks (TICNs), is testing trauma-informed and resiliency approaches that promote safety and well-being across communities.
 These networks are grounded in a unified approach to building healthier and more resilient communities and are uniquely structured to be responsive to the needs of their own diverse communities.

-As a result, the Family and Children’s Trust Fund’s (FACT’s) Board of Trustees is soliciting applications to support emerging and existing TICNs across Virginia.
-Using the science of adverse childhood experiences (ACEs), trauma, and resiliency as an organizing basis, FACT will support multi-agency, cross-sector networks working to break the cycle of family violence.
+Using the science of adverse childhood experiences (ACEs), trauma, and resiliency as an organizing basis, FACT supports multi-agency, cross-sector networks working to break the cycle of family violence.

 Existing Trauma-Informed Networks in Virginia